Website & Online Security

 Biker Business’s Email Accounts

-Another security tip on our checklist is related to emails.
-Significantly, your motorcycle company should limit the number of email addresses you use.
+Another security tip on our checklist concerns emails.
+Your company should limit the number of email addresses you use.
 By this, I mean only the people working for your company should have business emails.

 Besides, not all your friends and family are up to speed on internet security.
 Even if they are, every device they access their email through is another device that can cause a breach.
 Every email they write or open potentially risks your online assets’ safety.